-As was the case last year local CTR schemes will apply only to working age people and the Government will specify how pensioners are to be assessed.
-Pensioner claims will continue to be calculated in accordance with The Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 (as amended), referred to in these rules as the Prescribed Requirements Regulations
+As has been the case in previous years local CTR schemes will apply only to working age people and the Government will continue to specify how pensioner claims are to be assessed.
+Pensioner claims will continue to be calculated in accordance with The Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 (as amended), referred to in these rules as the Prescribed Requirements Regulations.